echoshihab/JS30Challenge/README.md

 #Day 13: Slide in on the scroll
 Worked along with Wes Bos on this one.
-I found the debounce functions confusing, and found a good resource here https://john-dugan.com/javascript-debounce/ that gives a thorough explanation if anyone is interested.
+I found the debounce functions confusing, and found a good resource here https://john-dugan.com/javascript-debounce/ that gives a step by step breakdown of the debounce function.

+#Day 14: Object and Arrays - Reference vs Copy
+Worked along with Wes Bos, learned that copying an object is only one level deep, and learned the poor man's deep clone method